Plant-based protein powders

 Certain proteins are controversial.
 Soy, for example, is a subject of mixed opinions.
 While research supports soy consumption, it also advises against it.
 That being said, soy is the only complete protein.
 But pea, hemp, and other protein options are also excellent, so if you’re not comfortable with soy, you can choose those.

-Lastly, what you might want to consider before buying protein powder are its flavor and fillers.
+Lastly, what you might want to consider before buying protein powder is its flavor and fillers.
 You must keep an eye on what else the protein contains other than, well, protein.
 Avoid brands that add extra calories or carbs.
 Keep your health goals in mind while reading the ingredients and then make your decision.
 The flavor and taste of the protein powder are also going to matter a lot.
 Many protein powders are extra sweet, so stay away from those if you cannot tolerate that overwhelming taste.
 Sometimes the texture can be chalky, so read the reviews of that particular protein powder in mind while buying—your preference in taste matters.
 So if you’re somebody who would like a neutral taste, get something of a vanilla taste.
 Either way, ensure that the product you’re buying is free of additives and artificial flavors.